wacl-york/geos-chem-schedule/README.md

 WARNINGS:
 ==================================================

-Make a backup of your input file in case the script brakes it.( It makes a backup to input.geos.orig, so don't call the backup this)
+Make a backup of your input file in case the script brakes it.
+(It makes a backup to input.geos.orig, so don't call the backup this)

-The script forces saving the CSPEC to on.

-The script forces 3 for the end of simulation date and replaces all other days with a 0.
+If using bpch output for GEOS-Chem instead of the default NetCDF (v11+), then note this script forces bpch output to be produced (setting=3) for the end of simulation date and replaces all other days with a 0.
 If you want every day to run with a 3 then use --step=daily.

 USE: